louis-alexandre-laguet/Variational_Auto_Encoder/README.md

-# Implémentation d'Autoencodeurs et de Variational Autoencoders (VAE)
+# Implementation of Autoencoders and Variational Autoencoders (VAE)

-Ce repository contient trois notebooks implémentant des autoencodeurs et des autoencodeurs variationnels (VAE) sur les datasets Fashion MNIST et CelebA.
-Ces exercices permettent d'explorer les concepts de compression, reconstruction d'images et génération de nouvelles images grâce aux autoencodeurs.
+This repository contains three notebooks implementing autoencoders and variational autoencoders (VAE) on the Fashion MNIST and CelebA datasets.
+These exercises allow exploration of the concepts of image compression, reconstruction, and generation of new images using autoencoders.

-## Contenu du repository
+## Repository Content

-### 1. Autoencodeurs sur Fashion MNIST
+### 1. Autoencoders on Fashion MNIST
-**Objectifs :**
+**Objectives:**
-- Charger et visualiser le dataset Fashion MNIST.
+- Load and visualize the Fashion MNIST dataset.
-- Construire un autoencodeur en utilisant des couches convolutionnelles.
+- Build an autoencoder using convolutional layers.
-- Entraîner l'autoencodeur et évaluer ses performances.
+- Train the autoencoder and evaluate its performance.
-- Extraire et visualiser les embeddings latents.
+- Extract and visualize the latent embeddings.
-- Réaliser la reconstruction des images et en générer de nouvelles.
+- Perform image reconstruction and generate new images.

-### 2. Autoencodeurs Variationnels (VAE) sur Fashion MNIST
+### 2. Variational Autoencoders (VAE) on Fashion MNIST
-**Objectifs :**
+**Objectives:**
-- Charger le dataset Fashion MNIST et redimensionner les images de 28x28 à 32x32.
+- Load the Fashion MNIST dataset and resize images from 28x28 to 32x32.
-- Créer des DataLoaders pour l'entraînement et la validation.
+- Create DataLoaders for training and validation.
-- Visualiser un échantillon d'images pour vérifier l'intégrité des données.
+- Visualize a sample of images to verify data integrity.
-- Comprendre l'importance du padding et des transformations comme la normalisation.
+- Understand the importance of padding and transformations such as normalization.
-- Gérer l'organisation des batchs pour un entraînement efficace.
+- Manage batch organization for efficient training.
-- Implémenter et entraîner un VAE pour la reconstruction et la génération d'images.
+- Implement and train a VAE for image reconstruction and generation.

-### 3. Autoencodeurs Variationnels (VAE) sur CelebA
+### 3. Variational Autoencoders (VAE) on CelebA
-**Objectifs :**
+**Objectives:**
-- Obtenir et organiser le dataset CelebA.
+- Obtain and organize the CelebA dataset.
-- Préparer les images : redimensionnement en 32x32, conversion en tenseurs et normalisation.
+- Prepare images: resize to 32x32, convert to tensors, and normalize.
-- Créer un DataLoader avec `batch_size` et `shuffle=True` pour un entraînement optimal.
+- Create a DataLoader with batch_size and shuffle=True for optimal training.
-- Visualiser un batch d'images pour s'assurer du bon chargement des données.
+- Visualize a batch of images to ensure proper data loading.
-- Implémenter un VAE pour apprendre la distribution des visages humains et générer de nouvelles images.
+- Implement a VAE to learn the distribution of human faces and generate new images.